simoncozens/fontFeatures/README.md

 fontFeatures consists of the following components:

 * `fontFeatures` itself, which is an abstract representation of the different layout operations inside a font.
-(Mostly implemented.)
 * `fontFeatures.feaLib` (included as a mixin) which translates between Adobe feature syntax and fontFeatures representation.
-(Currently only the `fontFeatures` -> FEA translation is mostly implemented; FEA -> `fontFeatures` not currently implemented.)
 * `fontFeatures.ttLib`, which translates between OpenType binary fonts and fontFeatures representation.
 (Currently only OTF -> `fontFeatures` is partially implemented; there is no `fontFeatures` -> OTF compiler yet.)
 * `fontFeatures.feeLib` which parses a new, extensible format called FEE for font engineering.
-* `fontFeatures.fontDame2fee` which, despite the name, currently does not use the fontFeatures representation but directly translates FontDame `.txt` feature files into the FEE syntax.
+* `fontFeatures.fontDameLib` which translate FontDame text files into fontFeatures objects.

 And the following utilities: